22940dev/port-jarvis/content/notes/github-rename-master/index.md

 ---
-title: "How To: Safely Rename 'master' Branch on GitHub ✊🏾"
+title: "How To: Safely Rename `master` Branch on GitHub ✊🏾"
 date: 2020-06-28 09:28:52-0400
 description: 'Some of the most popular open-source projects are renaming their default branch from "master" on GitHub.
 Here''s how to do so, and safely.'
 tags: